arthurvguide/ask-japanese/README.md

 - Lucidchart was used to create the visual data schema of the project.

-- CLoudinary - to host all images
+- CLoudinary - to host all images used.

 [Back to Table of contents](#table-of-contents)